 - Rwanda is a mountainous, land-locked country bordered by Burundi, the Democratic Republic of the Congo, Uganda and the United Republic of Tanzania.
-The country has a population of 13.25 million people, of whom 51.5 percent are women, 72.1 percent live in rural areas and 65 percent are younger than 30 years old.
-It is the second most densely populated country in Africa. - Rwanda aims to become a middle-income country by 2035 and a high-income country by 2050.
-A strong policy framework complements and reinforces the first National Strategy for Transformation (NST 1) and Rwanda's Vision 2050. - 3.
-Consistent economic progress has led to significant achievements in reducing poverty and inequalities between women, men, girls and boys while improving environmental sustainability, education and public health.
+The country has a population of 13.25 million people,2 of whom 51.5 percent are women, 72.1 percent live in rural areas and 65 percent are younger than 30 years old.3 It is the second most densely populated country in Africa.4 - Rwanda aims to become a middle-income country by 2035 and a high-income country by 2050.
+A strong policy framework complements and reinforces the first National Strategy for Transformation (NST 1)5 and Rwanda's Vision 2050.6 - 3.
+Consistent economic progress has led to significant achievements in reducing poverty and advancing equality and women's empowerment while improving environmental sustainability, education and public health.
 However, recurring shocks and stressors including the coronavirus disease 2019 (COVID-19) pandemic, inflation, instability in the region, catastrophic floods, prolonged droughts and high global prices have exacerbated the challenges, including youth unemployment, and hampered the country's efforts to address food and nutrition insecurity.
 These shocks have disproportionally affected the most vulnerable people, including pregnant and breastfeeding women and girls, children, households headed by children or women, older people, persons with disabilities, returnees, refugees and people in hazard-prone areas. - 4.
-The economy is steadily rebounding, with growth in gross domestic product recovering to pre-pandemic levels and reaching 9.2 percent in 2023.
-Agriculture contributes 27 percent of gross domestic product and employs more than two thirds of the population.
+The economy is steadily rebounding, with growth in gross domestic product recovering to pre-pandemic levels and reaching 9.2 percent in 2023.7 Agriculture contributes 27 percent of gross domestic product and employs more than two thirds of the population.
 Half of farmers practice subsistence agriculture exclusively, and 42 percent commercial agriculture.
-Of the 3.6 million people aged 16-30 years, only 1.42 million are employed, 45.8 percent of whom are engaged in agriculture, forestry or fishing. - 5.
+Of the 3.6 million people8 aged 16-30 years, only 1.42 million are employed, 45.8 percent of whom are engaged in agriculture, forestry or fishing. - 5.
 Agricultural transformation is a priority for Rwanda.
 Land degradation is a challenge to productivity, and about 70 percent of the land is on hillsides, with limited terracing and irrigation.
-In 2023, growth in the agriculture sector, especially food crop production, declined by 3 percent, with adverse effects on livelihoods, especially in rural areas. - 6.
-Rwanda is highly vulnerable to droughts, floods, landslides and storms, which are set to increase in frequency and magnitude.
-Vulnerability is exacerbated by urbanization, the country's topography, poor management of water resources and land, high dependence on rainfed agriculture, and poor road networks.
+In 2023, growth in the agriculture sector, especially food crop production, declined by 3 percent,9 with adverse effects on livelihoods, especially in rural areas. - 6.
+Rwanda is highly vulnerable to droughts, floods, landslides and storms, which are increasing in frequency and magnitude.10 Vulnerability is exacerbated by urbanization, the country's topography, poor management of water resources and land, high dependence on rainfed agriculture, and poor road networks.11

-&lt;sup>2 National Institute of Statistics of Rwanda.
+2 National Institute of Statistics of Rwanda.
 2022.
 Fifth Population and Housing Census - 2022.

-&lt;sup>3 Ibid.
+3 Ibid.

-&lt;sup>4 World Bank.
+4 World Bank.
 2021.
 Databank: World Development Indicators.

-&lt;sup>5 Government of Rwanda.
+5 Government of Rwanda.
 2017.
 7 Years Government Programme: National Strategy for Transformation (NST1) 2017-2024.

-&lt;sup>6 Government of Rwanda.
+6 Government of Rwanda.
 2015.
 Vision 2050.

-&lt;sup>7 National Institute of Statistics of Rwanda.
+7 National Institute of Statistics of Rwanda.
 2023.
 Gross Domestic product - 2023 Q2.

-&lt;sup>8 National Institute of Statistics Rwanda.
+8 National Institute of Statistics Rwanda.
 2022.
 5th Population and Housing Census: Rwanda, 2022.

-&lt;sup>9 National Institute of Statistics of Rwanda.
+9 National Institute of Statistics of Rwanda.
 2023.
 Gross Domestic Product - 2023 Q3.

-&lt;sup>10 United Nations Rwanda.
+10 United Nations Rwanda.
 2024.
 Common Country Analysis.

-&lt;sup>11 Government of Rwanda.
+11 Government of Rwanda.
 2023.
 National Disaster Risk Reduction and Management Policy.